 A smoothie bowl is also a great way to cool off and hydrate post workout.
 Our summer in DC has not been too incredible hot, but I typically still like to wake up early, walk the dog, and get an A.M. workout in before the sun comes all the way up and the temperature rises.
 On those mornings when it’s already almost 90 degrees or the humidity is insane at 7:00 A.M. you bet I am excited to make a refreshing smoothie bowl for breakfast!

 It took me a few trials to figure out the perfect combination of milk:fruit:frozen fruit to get the right consistency, so I wanted to share with you an easy smoothie bowl how-to.
-Follow the the recipe below for how much of each ingredient to add, but the type of fruit you use doesn’t matter.
+All it takes is a bit of milk and a few basic frozen fruits you can find at and wholesale frozen fruit supplier australia.
+Follow the recipe below for how much of each ingredient to add, but the type of fruit you use doesn’t matter.

 I personally like to use almond milk (coconut or cows milk would also work), fresh pineapple, and frozen strawberries, mango, and PItaya Plus dragon fruit.
 Occasionally I’ll add spinach to make it a ‘green’ smoothie bowl.
 I also typically add whey protein power because I make my smoothie bowl post workout.
 Another popular add in is maca powder, which has been found to give you a boost of energy.
 I throw all these ingredients into my Vitamix and start blending.